Spatial localization and pattern formation in discrete optomechanical cavities and arrays: Continuous limit

 with $\Omega _{\bot }=\sqrt{\kappa _{\bot }/m}$.
-Note that we are considering a micromirror that is not at the boundary of the flexible mirror (as in the continuous limit the fields extend up to infinity), and hence have used Eq. (\ref{juerza}).
+Note that we are considering a micro-mirror that is not at the boundary of the flexible mirror (as in the continuous limit the fields extend up to infinity), and hence have used \eqref{juerza}.

 The last step consists in taking the limit $a\rightarrow 0$, but keeping finite both the speed at which transverse perturbations propagate in the flexible mirror $v=a\Omega _{\bot }$ and its surface mass density $\sigma =m/a^{2}$.
 In this limit we can approximate